 Virtual Proxy Design Pattern Real-Time Example in C#

-As we already discussed a Virtual Proxy is a placeholder for objects which are expensive to create.
+As we already discussed, a Virtual Proxy is a placeholder for objects that are expensive to create.
 The Real Object is only created when a client requests or accesses an object for the first time.
 Let us understand this with one Real-Time Example.
 Please have a look at the following image.
-On the right-hand side, you can see System A which has one image (Tiger image) of 200 MB.
+On the right-hand side, you can see System A, which has one image (Tiger image) of 200 MB.
 On the left-hand side, you can see the client.
-In between the Client and System A, there is System B which acts as the Virtual Proxy.
+In between the Client and System A, there is System B, which acts as the Virtual Proxy.

 Proxy Design Pattern Real-time Example in C# - Virtual Proxy

 Let’s say, for the first time, the Client sends a request to System B (Virtual Proxy) to display the Tiger Image.
-What the Virtual Proxy (i.e. System B) will do is, first it will check whether the Real Image Object is there in the Virtual Proxy or not.
+What the Virtual Proxy (i.e., System B) will do is first it will check whether the Real Image Object is there in the Virtual Proxy or not.
 If the Real Image Object is not there, then in step 1, it will create the Real Image Object and load the image from the disk, and in step 2, it will call the Display Image method on the Real Image object.
-Virtual Proxy also holds the Real Image Object which is created in step 1.
-The step1 i.e. creating the Real Image Object and loading the image from the disk is an expensive operation.
+Virtual Proxy also holds the Real Image Object, created in step 1.
+Step 1, i.e., creating the Real Image Object and loading the image from the disk, is expensive.

 Let’s say the client makes the same request for the second time to the Virtual Proxy to display the Tiger Image.
-Now, what the virtual proxy will do is, check whether the Real Image Object is there or not and it found the Real Image Object is there in the Virtual Proxy (this is because, in the first request, the Virtual Proxy holds the Virtual Proxy).
-So, what the virtual proxy will do is, will not execute step 1 i.e. it will not create the Real Image Object and loading the image from the disk.
-Instead, it will use the existing Real Image Object and call the Display Image method i.e. step 2.
-So, in this way, using the Virtual Proxy Design Pattern, we can avoid creating an expensive object again and again.
+Now, the virtual proxy will check whether the Real Image Object is there or not, and it finds the Real Image Object is there in the Virtual Proxy (this is because, in the first request, the Virtual Proxy holds the Virtual Proxy).
+So, the virtual proxy will not execute step 1, i.e., it will not create the Real Image Object and load the image from the disk.
+Instead, it will use the existing Real Image Object and call the Display Image method, i.e., step 2.
+So, this way, using the Virtual Proxy Design Pattern, we can avoid creating an expensive object repeatedly.

 Class or UML Diagram of the Virtual Proxy Design Pattern Example: